Mancos Conservation District

 Neva joined the MCD team in 2021 and in her current role with the District, Neva will bring 16 years of experience with riparian protection and resource conservation planning, stream restoration project management, inventory and monitoring database organization, and federal review coordination for transmission lines and mining projects.
 Her previous projects involved extensive review in coordination with the Endangered Species Act Section 10 Multi-Species Conservation Planning and NEPA requirements.

-Tara Harris joined MCD in June 2023 as the Forestry Program Coordinator.
-She graduated from Eastern Kentucky University with a degree in Natural Resources Management.
-After college, Tara began working for the U.S. Forest Service, where she deepened her knowledge of forest ecology and resilience.
-After 5+ years of working for Public Lands agencies - including the San Juan National Forest - and 2 years in private environmental consulting, Tara is excited to collaborate with her community on local conservation projects.
+Tara Harris joined MCD in June 2023.
+She has a degree in Natural Resources Management from Eastern Kentucky University and over 5 years of experience working for Public Lands agencies - including the San Juan National Forest.
+Her knowledge of Forest and Rangeland Ecology translates well to working on wildfire mitigation and forest restoration projects here in Montezuma County.
+Tara is passionate about working alongside her community on local conservation projects and providing education on forest ecosystems and living with wildfire.
 Outside of work, Tara spends her time outdoors - hiking, backpacking, and riding horses.

 Erica Holm, Office Manager

-Rowan joined the crew in July 2024 and originally hails from the Midwest.
+Rowan joined the conservation district in July 2024 and originally hails from the midwest.
 She attended University of Vermont, where she received a Bachelor’s degree in Environmental Science.
-After graduating, she landed in the San Juans in 2021.
-She spent the last couple of years working for San Juan National Forest and in the local service industry.
-Rowan is deeply passionate about forest ecology and health, and her previous positions have given her knowledge and experience that she is excited to build on through her work at MCD.
-She also looks forward to collaborating and engaging with the Montezuma County community.
-When she’s not working, Rowan loves to spend her time running, biking, and snowboarding.
+After graduating, she landed in the San Juans in 2021 and spent a couple summers working seasonally at SJNF before joining the district.
+Rowan is passionate about forest ecology and wants to continue learning about forest systems through her work at MCD.
+She also enjoys opportunities to engage with the local community.
+When she’s not working, Rowan loves to spend her time running, biking, fishing, and snowboarding.